ilathem/nvim/readme.md

 - ` s` replace the word the cursor is on throughout the file
 - ` x` make current file executable
 - `  ` source the current file
+- ` b` open current file in the brave browser